gitKearney/php7-from-scratch/README.md

     php bin/console server:stop  {your.ip.of.vm}:{port}

-__Nginx__ If you're using nginx: install Ubuntu's version
+__Nginx__ If you're using nginx

-    sudo apt-get install nginx

-You can modify the default config, but I'm going to make copy and use the copy

-    cd /etc/nginx/sites-available; cp default myphp7
+    cd /etc/nginx/sites-available

-Open *myphp7* and change the root directory to where your code is.
-Since, I'm using Parallels, my directory would look like this
+Open *default* and change the root directory to where your code is

-    root /media/psf/my_laravel5.2_project;
+    root /path/to/your_PHP_project;

 Add index.php to the index list

-    index indext.html index.htm index.php
+    index indext.html index.htm index.php;

 In the *location* section, add `/index.php?query_string` to the try_files section